 Cuff Bracelets | Lucky Charms | Good Luck Bracelet

 Crystals have been used to heal and bring balance, working through resonance and vibration.
 Crystals are said to heal holistically - that is to say, they work on the physical, emotional, mental and spiritual levels of being.
-They realign subtle energies that surrounds and interpenetrates the physical body and activating linkage points to the chakras that regulate the body's vibrational stasis.
-Chakra stone therapy has been shown to help cancer patients.

 The gemstone property information here is to use as you see fit, but is not to take the place of professional medical care.
 Crystals, Gemstones and Talismen can negate, protect, encourage, strengthen, and balance and promote healing and positivity.
 Their effects can be extraordinary, but use in addition to medical advice, and not as a substitute for proper care.